instadw/instadwell-blog/_posts/2026-1-16-top-10-pgs-in-sector-46-and-38-gurgaon-the-commuters-goldmine-2026.md

 -   The Monsoon Roads: Internal lanes can get pot-holed and waterlogged during heavy rains.
 Stick to properties near the main roads if you don't own a car.

+## Women Living Alone: The Honest Safety Picture
+If you are a woman planning to live alone in Sector 46, this is the section brokers will not walk you through.
+This applies whether you are looking at a PG in Gurgaon Sector 46 or a girls PG near Sector 46 Gurgaon on the outer edges of the sector.

+**The general picture:** Safety in Gurgaon varies significantly by housing type and specific location.
+Sector 46 is not inherently unsafe, but it is not a sealed gated environment either.

+**The single most important decision:** Choose a managed PG inside a gated society over an independent builder floor.
+Managed PGs like HelloWorld and Stanza Living typically offer CCTV, biometric entry, and on-site guards.
+Unmanaged landlord PGs can have none of this, and security standards are rarely advertised upfront.

+**What to check before booking:**
+- Is the building inside a gated society with a guard at the main gate?
+- Is there CCTV at the entrance and corridors?
+- Is the PG on a well-lit main road or on an internal lane?
+- What is the gate closing time?
+Is there a formal process for late entries?

+**After 9 to 10 PM:** Internal sector roads in Gurgaon, including parts of Sector 46, become significantly less busy.
+Avoid walking alone on internal lanes after dark.
+The main HUDA Market stretch is better lit and more active.

+**The builder floor warning:** Redditors consistently flag this.
+Avoid standalone builder floors if you are living alone.
+The cheaper rent is not worth the trade-off in security infrastructure.

+**Sector 38 as an alternative:** If safety is a top priority, Sector 38 has a quieter, more residential character with less nighttime street activity and is closer to Medanta if that is relevant to your work.
+The PG options listed in this guide, [HelloWorld Sapphire](https://instadwell.com/properties/3264-helloworld-sapphire) and [Stanza Living Taiping House](https://instadwell.com/properties/2995-taiping-house), are managed properties with better security standards.

 ----------